Golden Score Initial Approach

 Introduce more ways to filter keywords for SEO requirements and research processes.

 We prepared a data set with 20 million keywords from different industries, topics, search intentions, Allintitle values, Search Volumes, and other categorical attributes.
-Then we labelled all keywords by different difficulty and value metrics.
+Then we labeled all keywords by different difficulty and value metrics.
 After carefully cross-validating the labels, as well as handling outliers and removing bad data, we run the random forest classifier over different keywords buckets to find out the relationship between keyword attributes and the value of the keywords.
 This process involved a considerable number of complex data science concepts.
 It does not matter if you aren't familiar with data science, because the beauty of this filter doesn't lie in these techniques.

 We define the value of the independent variable as follow: